maurosuetta/maurosuetta/README.md

 ## About Me

-A knowledge starving Mathematical Engineer student from University of Warwick and Universitat Pompeu Fabra.
+A knowledge-hungry Mathematical Engineer from the University of Warwick and Universitat Pompeu Fabra.
 I like understanding things from first principles, from stochastic processes to how an agentic system actually reasons.

 "Jack of all trades, master of none, but oftentimes better than master of one."